ofiwg/libfabric/man/fi_cntr.3.md

   performing wait object available, including custom wait mechanisms.
   Applications that select FI_WAIT_UNSPEC are not guaranteed to retrieve the underlying wait object.

-- *FI_WAIT_SET*
-: Indicates that the event counter should use a wait set object to wait for events.
-If specified, the wait_set field must reference an existing wait set object.

 - *FI_WAIT_FD*
 : Indicates that the counter should use a file descriptor as its wait